t4guw/CSS142_HW1/README.md

-# CSS142_HW1
+# CSS142 HW1: Branching

 ## Summary

 This is a brief warm-up exercise regarding branching.

 ## Work Item

-Given the following variable declarations and main method skeleton driver below in "Main Method Skeleton Driver", code up “if” statements that correspond with each of the "Questions" below.
+Given the following variable declarations and main method skeleton driver below in "Main Method Skeleton Driver", code up "if" statements that correspond with each of the "Questions" below.
 (A driver is a program whose purpose is to run other code, in this case, the "if" statements.)

 Compile and execute your code to prove it’s correct.
 Use a Scanner for reading in from the keyboard.

-Submit the single Java file (i.e., “.java” text file) that contains your code:
-Please submit only a single Java file via Canvas.
-Do not email your instructor your work.
-Name your Java file HW_WarmUp.java.
-You must name your file this way.
-Note that by requiring you name your Java file HW_WarmUp.java, it means that the public class that is in that file has to be named HW_WarmUp .
+For assingment submission, you will add all your code to this GitHub repository.
+Your instructors will grade the code files in this repository; there is no need to submit anything via Canvas or email.

+There is a Java file in this repository called `HW_WarmUp.java`.
+This is the file which should contain all of your coded solutions; do not rename this file or create other class files for this assignment.

 There is no flow chart for this assignment.

 ## Questions

 1. Prompt the user with: "Enter the number".
 Determine if it is negative and if so, print: "The number is negative."
-Use a Scanner to collect the input, and report to the console if the variable called “number” is negative using System.out.println().
+Use a Scanner to collect the input, and report to the console if the variable called `number` is negative using `System.out.println()`.
 2. Prompt the user with: "Enter a second number".
 Determine if the number is zero and if so, print:
 "The number is zero."
 Use a Scanner to get the input, and report if the number is zero next.
 You can reuse the variables "number" and "keyboard" here.
 3. Continue to use Scanner for input.
 Prompt the user with: "Enter a third number, a double, for the class average."
-Determine if the class average is a passing grade, and if so, print: "A passing grade", and print to the console otherwise if not (not passing is if the class average was below a 65).
+Determine if the class average is a passing grade, and if so, print: "A passing grade", and print to the console otherwise if not.
+Not passing is if the class average was below a 65.
 4. Prompt the user with: "Is the answer the user reported true?
 Enter a Boolean value."
 Store the value in the variable called "answer".
 Let the user know if the value in the variable “answer” is true by printing an appropriate message to the console.